Sinus Surgery (cont.)

 - Drainage of a thin, clear fluid in large quantities from usually only one side of the nose.
 This would be different from the clear, thicker mucus drainage normally produced by the nose.

-Self-care and prevention following sinus surgery
+Self-Care and prevention after sinus surgery

 It is important for all patients with chronic sinus disease to understand that they have a chronic illness.
 Successful sinus surgery will only help control the complications and discomfort of chronic sinus disease.
 The following three areas of prevention should always be remembered: